Ren Yonezawa betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Ren Yonezawa of Japan hits his tee shot on the 5th hole during the final round of the Baycurrent Classic Presented by LEXUS at Yokohama Country Club on October 12, 2025 in Yokohama, Kanagawa, Japan.
+(Yoshimasa Nakano/Getty Images)

 Ren Yonezawa has not competed in the Sony Open in Hawaii in the last five years.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on making his mark in the 2026 Sony Open in Hawaii.
+15-18 with his first appearance at this tournament since at least 2021 in the 2026 Sony Open in Hawaii.

 At the Sony Open in Hawaii